PiBrewing/cbpi4-pt100x/README.md

 ### Changelog:

+- 08.12.21: (0.1.1) Removed resampling as it caused issues with respect to long term stability (sensor unresponsivness)
 - 01.12.21: (0.1.0) Improved handling of resampling in case of issues (test)
 - 01.11.21: (0.0.11) Experimental update under development branch: Read another sample if delta between two values is too high
 - 10.06.21: (0.0.10) Calculating average of 2 subsequent values.